 - Money & Banking: The functions of money and banking and their importance in the economy.
 You'll learn about interest rates and yield curves, monetary policy issues and banking regulation at an international context, along with contemporary issues in money and banking.

-- January 2017 entry onwards: Advanced Accounting and Financial Analysis: You'll learn about the principals involved in producing financial statements, outline the theoretical and regulatory framework financial accounting operates in and offer techniques for analysing corporate financial reporting.
+- Advanced Accounting & Financial Analysis: You'll learn about the principals involved in producing financial statements, outline the theoretical and regulatory framework financial accounting operates in and offer techniques for analysing corporate financial reporting.

 - Financial Econometrics: Mathematical, programming and statistical tools used in the real world for analysing and modelling financial data.
 You'll use these tools to model asset returns, the stock, bond and exchange rate, and measure risk using different software.